 In his research, Dr. Gadgeel conducts clinical trials in search of new treatment options for lung cancer, including mesothelioma.
-(One of Dr. Gadgeel's studies targeted new chemotherapy options for patients with peritoneal mesothelioma, or mesothelioma of the abdominal walls.)
-His research – conducted at Karmanos and at SWOG, a highly respected cooperative group that supports clinical trials – has been supported with grants from the National Cancer Institute, Southwest Oncology Group, universities and pharmaceutical companies.
+One of Dr. Gadgeel's studies targeted new chemotherapy options for patients with peritoneal mesothelioma, or mesothelioma of the abdominal walls.
+His research has been supported with grants from the National Cancer Institute, the SWOG Cancer Research Network, universities, and pharmaceutical companies.

 Widely published in numerous peer-reviewed journals, Dr. Gadgeel is on the editorial boards for the journals Cancer and Clinical Lung Cancer.
 He also serves on the executive committee for lung cancer at SWOG.

 Other Interests & Specialties: General oncology, hematologic oncology, drug development for lung cancer and thoracic cancers.

 Certifications, Awards & Accolades: American Board of Internal Medicine Certification in Internal Medicine, American Board of Internal Medicine Certification in Medical Oncology, member of the American Society of Clinical Oncology (ASCO), member of the International Association for the Study of Lung Cancer (IASLC)

 - Internship in Internal Medicine at North Shore University Hospital